-The intended audience of this journal includes researchers and practitioners interested in issues connected with self-access language learning, including skills support centres.
+The intended audience of this journal includes researchers and practitioners interested in issues connected with self-access language learning, self-directed language learning, and ways in which educators are supporting students learning languages outside the classroom.
 These issues include (but are not limited to):

 - writing centres